-- Demonstrate practice that reflects nursing and other disciplines, research and theoretical constructs, including caring, and Benner's domains of practice. - Integrate knowledge of human diversity in interactions with clients, client systems, and colleagues in the provision of health care. - Collaborate with the client/family/populations in designing and managing health care across the life span. - Use critical thinking and evidence based practice to arrive at clinical judgments to protect and promote the optimal health of clients-individuals, families, and populations. - Collaborate with clients and health care providers in the effective use of resources in planning for clients' health care needs within the fiscal and regulatory constraints of the current healthcare system. - Utilize effective patterns and modes of communication, including interpersonal and informational technology, with client systems and within organizations. - Demonstrate professional leadership behaviors in nursing practice and as a citizen in society. - Incorporate knowledge of environmental factors (social, cultural, economic, political, technological, and global) on individuals, families, community, and nursing health care delivery systems. - Promote continuing professional development and credentials relevant to societal needs. - Demonstrate commitment to the Nurses Practice Act and to the professional value system based on the American Nurses Association's standards of care and code of ethics.
+- Demonstrate practice that reflects nursing and other disciplines, research and theoretical constructs, including caring, and Benner's domains of practice. - Integrate knowledge of human diversity in interactions with clients, client systems, and colleagues in the provision of health care. - Collaborate with the client/family/populations in designing and managing health care across the life span. - Use critical thinking and evidence-based practice to arrive at clinical judgments to protect, promote and provide optimal safe and quality healthcare for individuals, families and population. - Collaborate with clients and health care providers in the effective use of resources in planning for clients' health care needs within the fiscal and regulatory constraints of the current healthcare system. - Utilize effective patterns and modes of communication, including interpersonal and informational technology, with client systems and within organizations. - Demonstrate professional leadership behaviors in nursing practice and as a citizen in society. - Incorporate knowledge of environmental factors (social, cultural, economic, political, technological, and global) on individuals, families, community, and nursing health care delivery systems. - Promote continuing professional development and credentials relevant to societal needs. - Demonstrate commitment to the Nurses Practice Act and to the professional value system based on the American Nurses Association's standards of care and code of ethics.

-Revised 5/16 Reviewed 5/19
+Revised 5/16 Reviewed 5/19 Revised 8/23